FDA approved for more than 25 years

 Application type isn’t the only thing to keep in mind when shopping for scalp-friendly sunscreen.

-Two types of sunscreens offer protection from harmful UV rays:
+Two main sunscreen categories offer protection from harmful UV rays:

 • Physical sunscreen.
 Often called mineral sunscreen, this type of sunblock contains mineral-based ingredients that sit on top of the skin and physically block UV rays.
 Active ingredients in mineral sunscreens typically include titanium dioxide and zinc oxide.
 Since these ingredients can be less irritating, they’re an excellent choice for people with sensitive skin.